HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-lightcurves.md

 ### Collecting like light curves together

-Our first step is to pool together the file names that represent T5X2 light curves from a particular instrument in a particular energy band - once we know which files belong together we can easily visualize the both the short and long term variability of our source.
+Our first step is to pool together the file names that represent T5X2 light curves from a particular instrument in a particular energy band.
+Once we know which files belong together, we can easily visualize both the short and long-term variability of our source.

 The information required to identify the light curve's originating instrument is contained in the file names:
 - File name beginning with '**xp**' - created from PCA data.